uderik/k8s-rollout-restart/README.md

   resources: ["postgresqls"]
   verbs: ["get", "list", "watch", "patch"]
 ```

+> **Important**: The `"namespaces"` resource permission with `"list"` verb is required at the cluster scope when running in "all namespaces" mode, especially for PostgreSQL cluster operations.

 You can apply this role to a specific service account using a RoleBinding (namespace-specific) or ClusterRoleBinding (cluster-wide):